 Fillings and Chipped Teeth

-Patients are often embarrassed about the condition of their teeth when they come in for checkups – in all honesty, we’ve seen some extreme cases at Clear Choice Dental so you are in safe hands.
+Patients are often embarrassed about the condition of their teeth when they come in for a Filling or a checkup – in all honesty, Our dentists have seen some extreme cases at Clear Choice Dental so you are in safe hands.

 Fractures, chipping and decay – all are caused by a variety of reasons like trauma, bruxism (unconscious teeth grinding), old fillings, acid reflux, genetics and poor oral hygiene.
-Diagnosis and preventative advice both remain the two most important steps in planning your treatment, as we can assess the long-term health of your teeth and spot any problems that need addressing before they get serious.
+Diagnosis and preventative advice both remain the two most important steps in planning your chipped teeth treatment, as we can assess the long-term health of your teeth and spot any problems of Fillings and chipped teeth that need addressing before they get serious.

 If the tooth is simply chipped, it can be repaired easily without the use of a local anaesthetic.
-However, if the problem is widespread, reconstructive treatments will be more thorough.
+However, if the problem is widespread, reconstructive chipped teeth treatments will be more thorough at the denture clinic.

 Cavities (also known as dental caries or tooth decay) are a common problem that affects everyone.
 The condition is caused by bacteria and many other by-products of acids, and they infect and decalcify the tooth structure if not cleaned properly.
 The moment cavitation starts, it penetrates deeper into the structure of the tooth.
 If it is not treated in time, it may cause pain, infection can spread and an abscess may form.
 This may result in permanent damage of the tooth nerve.